johannesyayo/plate_reader_analytics/README.md

 2. Make three additional csv-files:
 i. list of strain names tested including blank ('B').
 Save as 'strain_names.csv'. ii. strain positions in the plate layout.
 Consists of a plain 8 x 12 (rows x columns) table representing the 96-well plate (without header or special first column).
 Each position in the table/layout is indicated with a strain name or blank ('B').
 Save file as 'strain_index.csv'.
 iii. media type in the plate layout.
 Consists of a plain 8 x 12 (rows x columns) table representing the 96-well plate (without header or special first column).
 Each position in the table/layout is indicated with a media type.
+In its current state, the script will look for media named cb, glu, or fru, and at least one need to be present.
+For other media, adjust in the script.
 Save file as 'media_index.csv'.
 3. Place all files in the same directory as the scipt

 Run the plate_reader_analytics.py file either in command line or in a Python environment (e.g. Spyder from Anaconda distribution).